Financial advisors who understand Big Law and partnership economics.

 2026 Cravath Scale: Big Law Salaries and Bonuses by Class Year

-Base salaries from $225K (1st year) to $435K (8th year), market bonuses up to $165K, and after-tax take-home estimates for NYC, California, and no-tax states.
+Updated July 2026: Milbank raised the market base salaries — now $235K (1st year) to $455K (8th year), +$10K for junior years and +$20K for senior years.
+Market bonuses up to $165K, and after-tax take-home estimates for NYC, California, and no-tax states.
 Plus financial planning priorities at each career stage.

 Backdoor Roth IRA for Big Law Associates: 2026 Guide